Palestinian diaspora: History

-Since the 1948 Arab–Israeli War, Palestinians have experienced several waves of exile and have spread into different host countries around the world.
-In addition to the more than 700000 Palestinian refugees of 1948, hundreds of thousands were also displaced in the 1967 Six-Day War.
-In fact, after 1967, a number of young Palestinian men were encouraged to migrate to South America.
-Together, these 1948 and 1967 refugees make up the majority of the Palestinian diaspora.
-Besides those displaced by war, others have emigrated overseas for various reasons such as work opportunity, education and religious persecution.
-In the decade following the 1967 war, for example, an average of 21000 Palestinians per year were forced out of Israeli-controlled areas.
-The pattern of Palestinian flight continued during the 1970s, 1980s, and 1990s.
+Since the 1948 Arab–Israeli War, Palestinians have emigrated to host countries around the world.
+In addition to the 700000 Palestinian refugees of 1948, hundreds of thousands were displaced in the Six-Day War.
+After 1967, young Palestinian men were encouraged to migrate to South America.
+These refugees make up the majority of the Palestinian diaspora.
+Others emigrated for work and educational opportunities.
+In the decade following the 1967 war, an average of 21000 Palestinians per year were forced out of Israeli-controlled areas.
+Emigration continued during the 1970s, 1980s, and 1990s.

 Population

-In the absence of a comprehensive census including all Palestinian diaspora populations and those that remained within the area once known as the Mandatory Palestine, exact population figures are difficult to determine.
+In the absence of a comprehensive census including all Palestinian diaspora populations and those that remained within the area once known as Mandatory Palestine, exact population figures are difficult to determine.
 According to the Palestinian Central Bureau of Statistics (PCBS), the number of Palestinians worldwide at the end of 2003 was 9.6 million, an increase of 800000 since 2001.